cometbft/cometbft/docs/references/config/config.toml.md

 | **Possible values** | `false` |
 |                     | `true`  |

-Invalid transactions might become valid at a later time.
-The mempool cache clears invalid transactions regularly so the transactions can be re-validated.

-If this setting is set to `true`, the mempool cache will NOT remove the invalid transactions.
-It is useful in cases when invalidated transactions can never become valid again.
+If this setting is set to `true`, the mempool cache will add incoming transactions even if they are invalid.
+It is useful in cases when invalid transactions can never become valid again.

 This setting can be used by operators to lower the impact of some spam transactions: when a large number of duplicate spam transactions are noted on the network, temporarily turning this setting to `true` will filter out the duplicates quicker than validating each transaction one-by-one.
-It will also filter out transactions that are supposed to become valid at a later date, so it is not advised to keep this `true` for a long time on regular networks as it can lead to valid transactions failing.
+It will also filter out transactions that are supposed to become valid at a later date.

 ### mempool.max_tx_bytes
 Maximum size of a single transaction accepted into the mempool.